 The waiting period does not have to be consecutive days, but they must be collected during eight (8) consecutive calendar weeks.
 Calculating the waiting period can start at earliest when you have registered as an unemployed job-seeker at the employment office.
 Waiting period days are not counted during the days when you are not entitled to daily allowance, for example during an employment political probation period or during the allocation of financial compensation.

 Please notice that the waiting period is also set, if you fulfill the employment condition again before reaching the maximum period of the previous earnings-related daily allowance.
 Only in the situation mentioned before, where the maximum period has begun and the waiting period has been set during the past year, is the new waiting period not set.
 Setting the new waiting period does not require that daily allowance had been paid before that.

-If you are working a shortened work week or doing part-time work, the waiting period is seen fulfilled when there has been a period that corresponds to five days of unemployment during eight consecutive calendar weeks.
+If you are working a shortened work week or doing part-time work, the waiting period is seen fulfilled when there has been a period that corresponds to seven days of unemployment during eight consecutive calendar weeks.

 Also days, during which you have been paid unemployment benefit for employment promoting services, are calculated to the waiting period.
 In these situations, the benefit is paid without hindrance from the waiting period.
 The waiting period is not set after the end of the services for those parts that have been gathered during the services.

 A waiting period is not set for you when your employment is hindered due to a work dispute procedure that has no correlation to your employment or work conditions.
 However, in this case you must also register as an unemployed job-seeker at the employment office.
 The payments of daily allowance can begin, when the right for salary from the employer, for the time of being unable to work, stops.
 The waiting period is set if you become unemployed after the work dispute procedure ends.